Future Fighter Capability Project

 The FFCP is acquiring 88 advanced jets, associated equipment and weapons, with set-up of training and sustainment services.

-The Industrial and Technological Benefits Policy and the Value Proposition apply to this procurement.
+The Industrial and Technological Benefits Policy and the Value Proposition approach apply to this procurement.
 All bidders are required to provide industrial targets in Canada equal to the value of their contracts.
-Bidders are also required to provide plans detailing how they will fulfill the Government of Canada’s economic benefits requirements, including supporting jobs and growth in Canada’s aerospace and defence industries over the coming decades.
+Bidders are also required to provide plans detailing how they will fulfill the Government of Canada’s economic benefits requirements, including supporting jobs and growth in Canada’s aerospace and defence sector over the coming decades.
 Maximum points in the evaluation of Value Propositions will be given to those that provide contractual guarantees.

 Current status